OpenSpace/OpenSpace-Docs/using-openspace/events/index.md

 ### PointSpacecraft
 This event is created if a spacecraft is asked to point at a specific direction.

-`Ra`: The right ascension of the point at which the spacecraft will be pointed
+`Ra`: The right ascension of the point at which the spacecraft will be pointed.

 `Dec`: The declination of the point at which the spacecraft will be pointed